Sorangon/Enhanced-Scene-Manager/README.md

 Once the addon is imported in your project, two new types of assets appeared in your create panel.

 - `Scene Bundle` : This asset is a group of scenes you want to load simultaneaously.
-- `Scene Bundle List` :  The equivalent of build setting scenes, group every `Scene Bundle` you want to use and build in your application.
-Contains also a <b>Persistant Scene Bundle</b> that will be loaded once and persist while application is open.
+- `Scene Bundle List` :  The equivalent of build setting scene.
+Group every `Scene Bundle` you want to use and build in your application.
+Contains also a <b>Persistant Scene Bundle</b> that will be loaded only once and persist while application is running.

 To setup this, go to "Window/Enhanced Scene Manager" to deploy the Enhanced Scene Manager window.

 By default the window suggest you to create a new `Scene Bundle List`.
 Create a new one.
+You also can create a new `Scene Bundle List` from "Create/Enhanced Scene Manager/Scene Bundle List".

 ![Enhanced Scene Manager : Create Scene Bundle List](./.Documentation/img_EnhancedSceneManagerWindowEmpty.PNG)